satellytes/satellytes.com/blog-posts/scoped-registry.md

 Nowadays almost every programming language comes with its package management solution, so developers can easily share packages with other developers around the world.
 For Python it is pip, for .NET it's NuGet. npm is the package manager solution for Javascript-based languages.
 It is used to create and use node packaged modules and is built into the Javascript platform [Node.js](http://www.nodejs.org/).
 The central component behind these package managers is a registry.
 A registry is a database of packages, each comprised of software and metadata.
 For example, the public registry for npm is [registry.npmjs.org](http://registry.npmjs.org).

-Beside using public registries, companies can establish their own private registries in their company network.
+Besides using public registries, companies can establish their private registries in their company network.
 [Nexus](https://www.sonatype.com/products/repository-pro), [Artifactory](https://jfrog.com/artifactory/) or [verdaccio](https://github.com/verdaccio/verdaccio) only to name some of the well-known.
 The advantage is that the published packages of that company never leave the company networks.
-Another advantage is that you can setup authentication to additionally secure your internally published packages.
+Another advantage is that you can set up authentication to additionally secure your internally published packages.

-Jeff Wombat Jr.[^1] is a Frontend developer at **"Working Wombats"** and got a letter from his boss that due to security reasons, from now on, the developers have to use the internal company registry for their npm packages.
+Jeff the Wombat [^1] is a Frontend developer at **"Working Wombats"** and got a letter from his boss that due to security reasons, from now on, the developers have to use the internal company registry for their npm packages.
 The internal registry can be accessed via username and password.
-The problem here arises that Jeff knows that in npm you can only set one main registry where to get the packages from.
+"This is an easy one" thinks Jeff and starts trying to add the new registry to the configuration.
+But soon he finds out, that it he can only add one default registry.
+But how should he then get packages from the public npm registry and another packages from the newly setup interal registry at the same time.
+Time to google...

-[^1]: Imaginary person which does not reflect any persons in the real world.
+[^1]: Imaginary figure which does not reflect any certain person nor animal in the real world.

-## Scopes and scoped registries to the rescue
+## Scopes and scoped registries

+While searching Jeff stumbles upon the following:

 > All npm packages have a name.
 Some package names also have a scope.
 A scope follows the usual rules for package names (URL-safe characters, no leading dots or underscores).
 When used in package names, scopes are preceded by an `@` symbol and followed by a slash, e.g. `@somescope/somepackagename` Scopes are a way of grouping related packages together, and also affect a few things about the way npm treats the package.
 > -- <cite>[npm](https://docs.npmjs.com/cli/v8/using-npm/scope)</cite>

 Packages can be grouped with scopes and for scopes, we can set alternative registries named `scoped registries` where npm will lookup the packages instead of the main registry.

+"Well, this sounds promising!"
+Jeff thinks.

 > 💡 The usage of scoped packages and scoped registries can also greatly diminish your attack surface for the dependency confusion attack [dependency confusion attack](https://snyk.io/blog/detect-prevent-dependency-confusion-attacks-npm-supply-chain-security/)